Azure/azure-sdk-for-js/sdk/storage/storage-blob/review/storage-blob.api.md

 // @public
 export interface AppendBlobCreateOptions extends CommonOptions {
     abortSignal?: AbortSignalLike;
-    // Warning: (ae-forgotten-export) The symbol "BlobAccessConditions" needs to be exported by the entry point index.d.ts accessConditions?: BlobAccessConditions;
     blobHTTPHeaders?: BlobHTTPHeaders;
+    // Warning: (ae-forgotten-export) The symbol "BlobRequestConditions" needs to be exported by the entry point index.d.ts conditions?: BlobRequestConditions;
     customerProvidedKey?: CpkInfo;
     // Warning: (ae-forgotten-export) The symbol "Metadata" needs to be exported by the entry point index.d.ts metadata?: Metadata;